CrackTheCode016/intro-to-rust-workshop/README.md

 # WebZero Hackerhouse Rust Workshop - An Intro to Rust

+> The slides are available on hackMD, but also here in the repo:[ HACKMD.md.](HACKMD.md)

 This workshop focuses on two main objectives, mainly:

 1. Providing a basic introduction to Rust, and the necessary features to complete the workshop